Well dressing: Process

 Wooden frames are constructed and covered with clay, mixed with water and salt.
 A design is sketched on paper, often of a religious theme, and this is traced onto the clay.
 The picture is then filled in with natural materials, predominantly flower petals and mosses, but also beans, seeds and small cones.
 Each group uses its own technique, with some areas mandating that only natural materials be used while others feel free to use modern materials to simplify production.

+Amongst the natural materials, lichens play a role in well dressing due to their durability.
+Unlike flower petals that fade quickly, lichens maintain their colour and structure throughout the week-long display period.
+Parmelia saxatilis, collected from gritstone walls, is commonly used in two ways: either with its undersurface exposed to create a velvety black effect, or with its upper surface visible to produce a dull grey tone for backgrounds and lettering.
+Xanthoria parietina, gathered from limestone walls, is sorted to provide a range of colours from bright orange through yellow to green.
+Well dressers often have their own nomenclature for these materials; in some villages Xanthoria is known as "golden lichen" or "bronze moss", while Parmelia saxatilis is referred to as "grey lichen" or "silvery lichen".
+In villages such as Wormhill and Eyam, lichens have been recorded as a component in depicting buildings and architectural details in the decorative scenes.

-Wirksworth and Barlow are two of the very few dressings where the strict use of only natural materials is still observed.
+Wirksworth and Barlow, both in Derbyshire, are two of the very few village well dressings where the strict use of only natural materials is still observed.
+In Wirksworth, the dressings use "only natural materials, e.g. flower petals, moss, lichen, fruit skins, [and] seeds", with no "manufactured" decorations.
+In Barlow, three wells (the main well around the village pump, the small or children's well, and the commonside well) are dressed, with scenes "made up of flowers, seeds, grasses (anything that grows really!)".

 In literature

 John Brunner's story "In the Season of the Dressing of the Wells" describes the revival of the custom in an English village of the West Country after World War I, and its connection to the Goddess.

 Jon McGregor's novel Reservoir 13 is set in a village where well dressing is an annual event.